hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo nano /boot/firmware/config.txt
 ```
 then check-for/modify/add the following 3 lines so they are at the end of the config file ...
-also, to disable WiFi and BlueTooth add the 3 lines after  that:
+also, to disable WiFi and BlueTooth add the 3 lines after  that ...
+also, to add screen blanking, add te 2 lines after that"
 ```
 # Enable PCIE v3
 dtparam=pciex1